Data in Field Robotics: From State Estimation to Navigation – IROS 2026

 Sponsors

-We gratefully acknowledge the generous support of Leica Geosystems by Hexagon, SONY EU, IEEE RAS Robot Learning TC and ManifoldTech, whose contributions have made this event possible.
+We gratefully acknowledge the generous support of Leica Geosystems by Hexagon, Sony Europe, the IEEE RAS Robot Learning Technical Committee, and ManifoldTech, whose contributions have made this event possible.